anoelsm/temperature-niche-model/README.md

 ## Usage

 Running the code as is, reproduces the results found in the above publication.
 Additionally, users can explore how changing parameters such as temperature-dependent mortality, niche widths, initial conditions, etc. influence the role of dispersal and temperature amplitude on shaping phytoplankton realized niches and diversity.

+There are two versions of the model currently: niche_model_publish.R includes static initial phytoplankton concentrations and niche_model-review-ensemble.R runs an ensemble of 100 iterations of the model where initial conditions are randomly selection from a poisson distribution.